sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner, however after doing extensive research I found out that any data based on epidemic(COVID-19), pandemic(MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs).
 I will go in-depth on why this is so see  `Appendix A`

-I will be using scipy ecosystem including, Matplotlib, numpy,  pandas to help me with data analysis and visualization

-scipy.optimize, to create an algorithm that will best Logistic Function, for total cases, and two Gaussian Function for, new case
+I will be using scipy ecosystem.
+I will use Matplotlib, numpy,  pandas to help me with data analysis and visualization.
+I will also be using scipy.optimize, to create an algorithm based on `curve_fit` function.
+It will best fit tow curves o Logistic Function, for total cases, and two Gaussian Function for, new case